SynteLang/SynteLang/README.md

 ## Hot tips

 + use `slew 150` to smoothen a signal used for modulating volume with `mul`
-+ trim samples of music to be an exact number of bars (look for repetion in the wavform of around ~2 seconds)
++ trim samples of music to be an exact number of bars (look for repetition in the wavform of around ~2 seconds)
 + use the "!" type to use a number outside of the expected range if you need to.
 This is not a factorial operation
 + had a moment of inspiration and can't remember what you did?
 All listings accepted by the sound engine are saved by timestamp to the recordings folder in json format
 + other tips tba... ◊